702 Views

 The Frogs is a notable literary work by Aristophanes.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of The Frogs.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of The Frogs.

 Analyze the salient features of “The Frogs” in the light of the definition of old comedy.